 When you are served with a nonpayment petition by the landlord, you have ten days to answer it in court.
 It is best to prepare a written answer, explaining your side of the story.
 Make three copies and mail one to the landlord’s attorney, file one in court, and keep one for your records.
 You can also state your answers to the clerk in the housing court, but before leaving the clerk’s window, check the answer form to make sure that everything you said was marked on the paper.

 What if I cannot make it to court to file an answer?
 Can someone go on my behalf?

 You should make every effort to answer in person if possible.
-Answering in writing or sending someone to answer in your place are not ideal.
+Answering in writing or sending someone to answer in your place is not ideal.

 The courts have said that only the person named on the petition can answer.
 If that person is unavailable, there is a Certificate of Unavailability, and there are also instructions for answering in writing.

 Some advocates have seen cases where people other than the named tenant are permitted to answer by the clerks, but on the return date, they are not permitted to defend the case unless they have written authorization from the Respondent.

 How can I get a free lawyer to defend me?